tigron/skeleton-application-web/README.md

 ### routes

 An array which maps `routes` to `modules`.
-A route definition cab be used to generate pretty URL's, or even translated versions.
+A route definition can be used to generate pretty URL's, or even translated versions.
 Usage is best described by an example.